-CLM allocates newly-assimilated carbon to plant pools and to growth/maintenance respiration every half-hourly model time step, while lags of several days are observed in this study.
+CLM allocates all newly-assimilated carbon to plant pools and to growth/maintenance respiration every half-hourly model time step, while lags of several days are observed in this study.
 The resulting gap between modeled and observed C allocation was particularly evident in the model simulation of immediate 13C enrichment in autotrophic and heterotrophic C fluxes.
+Plant storage pools in the form of non-structural carbohydrates play an important role in regulating the allocation to structural pools, and may make up a significant portion of total biomass (e.g. Hoch et al., 2003).
+Simple models that account for non-structural carbohydrates better compare with observed 14C and stem growth, indicating the importance of the pools over seasonal to decadal timescales (Richardson et al., 2013) in addition to the short timescale of this study.
 It will be important in future work to implement a short-term non-structural carbohydrate storage pools and a representation of within-plant transport of these pools along with a more realistic allocation scheme to capture these lags, as well as interactions of C allocation with environmental driving conditions.
-Also, modeled soil CO2 efflux was too high on the first day of labeling and too small afterwards.
+Also, modeled δ13C of soil CO2 efflux was too high on the first day of labeling and too small afterwards.
 This high simulated efflux represents a pulse of growth and maintenance respiration from the coarse and fine root pools, which is the result of near instantaneous allocation of assimilated carbon.
-The model’s allocation to roots and the root’s utilization of that carbon needs attention.
+The efflux that was observed after the labeling may also include a contribution from root exudates, which could be a significant fraction of net primary productivity (Högberg et al., 2010) and have significant implications for carbon and nutrient cycling.
+Given the deficiencies of the current model, there are clear model development needs to address the model’s allocation to roots and the root’s utilization of that carbon, and a need from the experimental community to provide relevant observations across a range of biomes and timescales to test and develop global LSMs.

-4.3 Implications for future model development and experimental design
+4.3 Implications for experimental design

 A closer connection between carbon cycle modeling and experimental design is needed to systematically target the largest model process uncertainties systematically and also to improve predictive understanding.
 Modeling can inform experimental design by indicating where the largest uncertainties exist, while new data from experiments can constrain model predictions or lead to the integration of previously unconsidered processes.
 Considering model needs as part of the experimental design process (e.g., necessary drivers, and even the units in which variables are reported) can greatly facilitate the use and increase the benefits of experimental data.
 At the same time, considering the ability to simulate real-world experiments is best done as part of the model design process.

-There were some limitations of this first PiTS observational dataset that have implications for subsequent efforts.
-Future experiments in a dogwood stand will address several issues based on knowledge gained from the PiTS 1 model-experiment efforts, including physical separation of treatments.
-New, additional observations will include a collection of absolute destructive tree biomass (rather than estimates based on allometric relationships), seasonal photosynthetic A/Ci curves, assessment of mycorrhizal C flux, seasonal replicate manipulations, and improved meteorological measurements.
-These additional observational data are necessary for more detailed model evaluation and improvement of model routines of seasonal C and allocation patterns.
+This model-experiment interaction highlighted some limitations of this first PiTS observational dataset that have already had implications for subsequent efforts.
+New experiments in a dogwood stand are addressing several issues based on knowledge gained from the PiTS 1.
+Additional observations include multiple treatments in different seasons, a collection of absolute destructive tree biomass at the end of the study (rather than estimates based on allometric relationships), seasonal leaf-level photosynthetic measurements, assessment of mycorrhizal C flux, and improved meteorological measurements.
+Although model parameters can be improved through optimization as in this study, ideally model parameters should be measured when possible.
+These additional observational data are necessary for more detailed model evaluation and improvement of model routines of C and allocation patterns at various time scales.